JohnGiorgi/johngiorgi/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/john-giorgi)

-I am a 4th-year computer science Ph.D. student at the University of Toronto and a graduate student at the [Donnelly Centre for Cellular and Biomolecular Research](https://tdccbr.med.utoronto.ca/) and the [Vector Institute](https://vectorinstitute.ai/).
+I am a 4th-year computer science Ph.D. student at the University of Toronto and a graduate student researcher at the [Donnelly Centre for Cellular and Biomolecular Research](https://tdccbr.med.utoronto.ca/) and the [Vector Institute](https://vectorinstitute.ai/).
 I am currently interning at [Ai2](https://ai2-web.apps.allenai.org/) on the [Semantic Scholar](https://www.semanticscholar.org/about) team.
 My work centres on information extraction and natural language processing (NLP) from/on biomedical literature.
 I completed my undergraduate degree at the University of Ottawa, graduating magna cum laude with a B.Sc in biochemistry.
 I completed my Masters degree in computer science at the University of Toronto.

 <!--
 **JohnGiorgi/johngiorgi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.